 Watch the video: What is focal length?

 Take two 50mm lenses: an f/1.8 and an f/1.2.
-Even though they both have the same 50mm focal length, they're not the same length – and neither of them is 50mm in length.
-So what exactly is focal length, and what does it mean?
+Even though they both have the same 50mm focal length, they're not the same physical length – and neither of them is 50mm in length, either.
+So what exactly is focal length, then?

 Well, the focal length of a given lens is an optical measurement, not a physical one.
 It describes the distance between the sensor (or film) inside your camera and the point at which the rays of light converge once they’ve entered the lens.

 This focal length determines two things: the angle of view (which is how much of a scene will be recorded) as well as the magnification.
-This obviously makes a big difference if you’re trying to shoot a sweeping vista, or you’re trying to isolate a single player on a football field.
+This obviously makes a big difference depending on what you're shooting, such as trying top capture a sweeping vista or trying to isolate a single player on a football field.

 So, focal length dramatically affects the perspective of your photographs.
-Try shooting a portrait with a 17mm lens, which distorts the model but captures all of the surrounding environment, and then with a 200mm lens, which compresses the perspective and makes even distant objects appear to be next to the subject, while narrowing the field of view.
+Try shooting a portrait with a 17mm lens, which distorts the model but captures all of the surrounding environment, and then with a 200mm lens, which magnifies the scene and makes even distant objects appear to be next to the subject, while narrowing the field of view.

 Knowing and choosing your focal length is the first decision you need to make when you take a photograph.
 Focal lengths can broadly be broken down into five separate categories of lens: